DIY Honey Burn Salve

-Honey has been used as a soothing treatment for many types of wounds over thousands and years.
+Honey is so much more than just a sweet treat.
+It has been used as a soothing treatment for many types of wounds over thousands of years.
 One of the most well known honey uses is in the treatment of burns.
-With just a few simple ingredients you can create your own homemade honey burn salve with aloe.
+Minor burns respond well to salves made with honey.
+And with just a few simple ingredients you can create your own homemade honey burn salve at home.

 All of us should keep a well stocked pantry with a few essentials on hand.
 You never know when you will need something and not be able to get to a store.

 Items that store well for a long time are the top choices.
-One perfect example is honey.
 If honey is stored properly, it never spoils.
 Every home should have a jar of honey.

 - raw honey